krypted/swiftfuzztools/README.md

 ## Directories/Files in this project

-• portscan: Swift-based port scanner
+• portscan1: Swift-based port scanner built using SwiftSocket

 • fuzz_SwiftLibrary: A couple of tools using swiftsocket (so pod 'SwiftSocket' in the podfile)

+• Fuzz Xcode Project: A full xcode project that is the later evolution of the fuzz_SwiftLibrary

 • fuzz_sendstuff: Opens a socket and streams to attempt to open a remote shell